 In a broader sense, the API “bridge” is used daily to exchange various data around us (bus times, phone apps, ATMs, etc).
 A separate key (password) is needed to communicate between the two systems, which “opens the door” for data sharing.

-How does an API package work in SimplBooks software?
+How does an API work in SimplBooks software?

-Basically, there are two options for using interfaces: 1) internal interfaces for SimplBooks (an API package not required), and 2) external interfaces for SimplBooks (an API package required).
-So, internal interfaces for SimplBooks can be used without an API package, e.g they include online commerce solutions (WooCommerce + WordPress, Prestashop, Shopify), e-invoice operators (Envoice, Telema, Omniva), banks (SEB, LHV, Swedbank) and CostPocket for managing expenses (receipts and invoices).
+Basically, there are two options for using interfaces: 1) internal interfaces for SimplBooks (an API (Premium plan) is not required), and 2) external interfaces for SimplBooks (an API (Premium plan) required).
+So, internal interfaces for SimplBooks can be used without an API service, e.g they include online commerce solutions (WooCommerce + WordPress, Prestashop, Shopify), e-invoice operators (Envoice, Telema, Finbite), banks (SEB, LHV, Swedbank), EMTA (Estonian Tax and Customs Board, for VAT-declaration) and CostPocket for managing expenses (receipts and invoices).

-External interfaces for SimplBooks require the use of an API package.
+External interfaces for SimplBooks require the use of an API (only in Premium plan).
 External interfaces are, for example, a WordPress plugin, or a personalized interface outside of SimplBooks software.
-For WordPress (WooCommerce), a readymade external interface is provided, for example, by E-liides.ee, WP-liides.ee, or YesItWorks.
-In addition, there is an external interface between SimplBooks and WebShopper.ee.
-In all cases, it’s a third-party service provider that will sell you an applicable interface; and SimplBooks is not responsible for the interface or its operation.
+For WordPress (WooCommerce), a readymade external interface is provided, for example, by E-liides.ee or YesItWorks.
+In both cases, it’s a third-party service provider that will sell you an applicable interface; and SimplBooks is not responsible for the interface or its operation.
 If you need a personalized interface with another online store or program, you must create it yourself or order it.
 SimplBooks doesn’t provide a service for creating a personalized external interface.

 Leave A Comment?